-For most of us, our homes are safe haven, and place of refuge from the outside world.
-Each year, around 6000 children are brought to an emergency room for medicine poisoning just because they have gotten it from the vitamins, supplements etc. These accidents can happen quickly, with kids finding medicines in ways as well as places you might not expect.
-There are various factors that can damage your medication, including light, moisture, heat, air etc. However, it will be good to take some time to sort out a proper storage space for your medications as well as supplements.
+For most of us, our homes are a safe haven, and a place of refuge from the outside world.
+Each year, around 6000 children are brought to an emergency room for medicine poisoning just because they have gotten it from the vitamins, supplements, etc. These accidents can happen quickly, with kids finding medicines in ways as well as places you might not expect.
+There are various factors that can damage your medication, including light, moisture, heat, air, etc. However, it will be good to take some time to sort out a proper storage space for your medications as well as supplements.
 By doing this, it can lower the risk of taking expired supplements.

 Every medication comes with its own recommended storage condition, like room temperature, freezing, refrigeration.
 Therefore, it is advisable to check with your pharmacist about all the storage instructions.

 Here are some tips that will help you to store medicines at home:

 - Humidity: All medications as well as supplements that do not need refrigeration can be kept in a cool and dry place.
 Excess of humidity can also affect the efficacy of all the medicines.
 It means storing the medications in the toilet or above the sink is out of the question.
 You can pick a cabinet or sideboard in the kitchen which should be a good distance away from dampness, or also running water.

 - Child Safety: Because of their appearance, pills and tablets may fool impressionable children into believing that they are candies.
 It is necessary to ensure that medicines and supplements are stored in out of the reach and the sight of children.
 Child-proof cabinets or latches can also lower the risk of having the medicines that are accessed by mistake.

 - Cold Storage: Not all medications are required to be refrigerated.
 In many of the medications and their packages available, specific storage instructions are mentioned.
 It is advisable to read them before granting them any kind of space in your icebox.
 Always choose a top shelf to avoid any threat of contamination.